briansemrau/briansemrau.github.io/content/blog/ghost-collisions/index.md

 Box2D provides a solution to the ghost collision problem in the form of chain shapes.
 This is intended to solve a slightly different scenario created by two edge shapes rather than two convex polygons.

-I won't explain here how chain shapes work (instead see [Erin Catto's blog](https://box2d.org/posts/2020/06/ghost-collisions/)), but in summary, chain shapes allow you to specify a sequence of edges with **ghost vertices** to define geometry for terrain, where the contact normals are calculated differently to handle this special case, preventing the player from getting hung up on corners.
+I won't explain here how chain shapes work (instead see [Erin Catto's blog](https://box2d.org/posts/2020/06/ghost-collisions/)), but in summary, chain shapes allow you to specify a sequence of edges with _ghost vertices_ to define geometry for terrain, where the contact normals are calculated differently to handle this special case, preventing the player from getting hung up on corners.

 ![image of a box2d chain shape](images/chainshape.svg)

 Pros:
-- Handles ghost collisions
+- Actually prevents ghost collisions, instead of working around them
 - Built-in solution, no extra code required (if using Box2D)

 Cons: